Texas Independence Referendum Act: 2021 bill

 On January 26, 2021, the first version of the Texas Independence Referendum Act (HB 1359), a bill to provide for a nonbinding statewide referendum on secession, was filed by Texas House member Kyle Biedermann.
 The bill was referred to the State Affairs committee but it was never given a hearing or voted on by the committee before the end of the session.

 Provisions

 If passed by the legislature and signed by the governor, the legislation calls for the 2023 general election in Texas to include a referendum on whether the state should secede from the Union.
 The proposed legislation outlines that the referendum will be listed under "Referendum Proposition".
 If the bill succeeds, the state will form a committee tasked with planning the next steps in the state seceding from the Union.
 The committee is designated specifically to make recommendations on amendments to the Constitution of Texas, creating new elected offices, renaming the state, and other procedures for the building of a nation.
 The legislation specifically recommends free trade agreements, a temporary currency union, and a common travel agreement.
-The committee will be abolished once the calendar year of 2025 begins.
+The committee would have been abolished once the calendar year of 2025 begins.